LibnTAhmed/management-studio/README.md

 python server.py
 ```
 #### Info
-* or edit SMS file and add your <path/to/your/server.py>
+* edit SMS file and add your <path/to/your/server.py>
-* you still can build it using pywebview libaray
+* you still can build it using pywebview library
-* you can User login in User.txt
+* you can find User login in User.txt
 #### this tool is created in arabic so Feel free to fork it and modify according to your language needs ...

 ### Credits and Licence and